Our range of leisure and hobby courses keeps growing, with even more fun and exciting courses starting throughout 2025.

 UCAS Course code: 009W

 Do you dream of studying dance at degree level while gaining an internationally recognised teaching qualification?
-Or innovative two-year Level 5 Foundation Degree in Dance Teaching is the perfect way to take your skills to the next level.
+Our innovative two-year Level 5 Foundation Degree in Dance Teaching is the perfect way to take your skills to the next level.
 Offered in partnership with the University of Chichester, this programme is built on Chichester College’s reputation for delivering high-quality ISTD dance teacher training and the University of Chichester’s long-standing reputation for its breadth of study.

-Designed to fully prepare you for successful and rewarding career in the dance industry, this course equips you with the skills to become a performer, choreographer, community dance practitioner, or dance teacher in the independent sector.
+Designed to fully prepare you for a successful and rewarding career in the dance industry, this course equips you with the skills to become a performer, choreographer, community dance practitioner, or dance teacher in the independent sector.
 You’ll train in a supportive and creative environment, working with expert tutors to develop your technique, performance skills, and choreographic abilities.
 Through practical training and theoretical study, you’ll gain a deep understanding of dance education, safe teaching practices, and professional development.

 This course also provides a direct pathway to further study, allowing you to progress into the third year of a BA (Hons) Dance programme at the University of Chichester.
 Whether you aspire to perform, choreograph, or teach, this Foundation Degree will provide you with the knowledge, skills, and professional qualifications to succeed in the dance industry.